storefront-x/storefront-x/docs/guide/cookbook.md

 Concept file has to be in JavaScript!
 :::

-Now restart the dev server and you should be able to import files in `foobars/` directories of enabled modules via the `#ioc` alias.
+Now, restart the dev server and you should be able to import files in `foobars/` directories of enabled modules via the `#ioc` alias.

 > `my-modules/foobars/Baz.ts`